Resignation Letter for Career Growth Example

 What Information to Include

-Thank your former employer for the opportunity.
+To that end, consider expressing gratitude to your former employer for the opportunity.
 Sharing the reason you are resigning isn't necessary, but as you can see in the example above, you can include details if you would like.
 It can also show some consideration to mention plans for the transition, specify your availability during the two weeks notice period, and/or time immediately following.

 Avoid being negative, despite whatever legitimate frustrations you have with the company, your colleagues, or your direct manager.
 This letter is not the place to air your grievances.
 It will likely wind up in your file, and be looked at if a potential employer calls for a reference check to verify your start and end dates.